← Back to ArticlesTraining Tips

 Gumshield - Essential for Sparring

-If you plan to spar eventually (not everyone does), you'll need a gumshield.
+If you plan to spar eventually (not everyone does), you will need a gumshield.

 Types: